-Rather than seeking ways to circumvent proper scientific oversight and efforts to insure that scarce fire management resources are used wisely and in the most effective way, the Board of Forestry should recommend inclusive community processes that embrace environmental review and invite all stakeholders.
+Rather than seeking ways to circumvent proper scientific oversight and efforts to insure that scarce fire management resources are used in the most effective way, the BoF should recommend inclusive community processes that embrace environmental review and invite all stakeholders.
 While democracy can be inconvenient, and collecting information that may question a proposed project frustrating, it is the best way to create a successful fire risk reduction strategy.